Additional ITIN Information

 No. ITINs are not valid identification outside the Federal tax system.
 Since ITINs are strictly for tax processing, IRS does not apply the same standards as agencies that provide genuine identity certification.

-ITIN applicants are not required to apply in person, and IRS does not further validate the authenticity of identity documents.
+ITIN applicants can apply in person or by mail; however, the IRS does not further validate the authenticity of identity documents.
 ITINs do not prove identity outside the Federal tax system, and should not be offered or accepted as identification for non-tax purposes.

 Are ITINs valid for work purposes?